ChongLC/UNIQmin_PublicationData/README.md

 ---
 ## Found a bug?
-Or would like drop some feedback? <br>
+Or would like to drop some feedback? <br>
 Just [open a new issue](https://github.com/ChongLC/UNIQmin_PublicationData/issues) or send an email to us (lichuinchong@gmail.com).